 Indiana landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-- Flooding Hazard Disclosure – Indiana landlords of property at risk of flooding must disclose this risk in the rental agreement.
+- Flooding Hazard Disclosure – Indiana landlords must disclose any flood risk in the rental agreement.
 The law requires disclosure when the lowest floor of the building (including basements) falls at or below the 100-year frequency flood elevation.

 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.